 I grew up in western Massachusetts and have enjoyed returning to my roots after a 10-year stint in Philadelphia and New York City.
 In my free time, I enjoy traveling, reading and writing fiction, honing my cooking skills, and dabbling in various creative arts.

-I advise students on the job and internship search process, career exploration, and self-assessment.
-My specialty area is careers in government and nonprofit.
+I advise students on the job and internship search process, career exploration, and self-assessment and career planning for international students.
 I also supervise our Peer Career Advisors (PCAs).
 My own experience at a liberal arts college in Indiana was the foundation for so much of what I value today: community, ongoing personal and professional exploration, and meaningful friendships.
 I received my B.A. in Spanish and Secondary Education and later an M.A. in International Education.
 Both led to a fulfilling career path teaching high school Spanish, teaching ESL in Venezuela, working as a paralegal at an immigration law firm, and developing international community service programs for students.

 In my free time, I like to do anything that allows me to slow down, relax, and laugh.
 Mostly this means spending time with my husband, friends, and family.
 I also like to cook, hike, read a good book, and go standup paddle boarding.

 With the overarching goal of developing meaningful opportunities for our students, I provide leadership and strategic vision for employer outreach and advancement as well as alumni/parent engagement supporting career exploration and planning.
 This includes managing on-campus recruitment, program development, and our signature Pathways alumni/student mentoring program here at the Loeb Center.
 A creative thinker by nature, my goal is to innovate and expand employer and alumni relations facilitating access to premier career opportunities for our students across all interests and disciplines.